mishakessler/unix-environment/README.md

 </details><br>

 **STEP 1.** Copy and paste the following script into your terminal.

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 **STEP 2.** Enter your password.

-As you type, your cursor will not move and your typing won't be visible– simply type your full password and hit enter.
+> ⚠️ As you type, your cursor will not move and your typing won't be visible– simply type your full password and hit enter.

-**SUCCESS MESSAGE.** Once Homebrew installs, you'll receive

-**POTENTIAL ERRORS.** Few errors should happen at this stage.
+**STEP 3.** Once finished, review the response you received.

+> ⚠️ While Homebrew is still installing, you won't be able to see your bash command line prompt.

+✅ **SUCCESS.** If Homebrew was successfully installed, you will see a large message that begins with `==> Installation successful!`.

+❗ **ERROR.** It's highly unlikely that this will error out.

 <br>